huynhvp/vietphihuynh.github.io/_posts/2020-11-10-optimization.md

 ![](/assets/img/optimization/onnx_runtime_choice.png){:style="width: 80%; display:block; margin-left:auto; margin-right:auto"}

-At this time, we see that, with <b>ONNX</b> and <b>ONNX Runtime</b>, we are able to solve two of the issues of putting a ML model in production (compatibility or interoperability, model inference performance) introduced earlier in the post.
+With <b>ONNX</b> and <b>ONNX Runtime</b>, we are able to address two of the issues of putting a ML model in production (compatibility/interoperability and inference performance) introduced earlier in the post.
 For ML developers, they are liberated from the constraint of framework compatibility and have more freedom to choose their preferred tech stacks.
 For hardware manufacturers, they can rely on a standard and universal software specification (e.g. ONNX model format) to ease their process of hardware optimization for AI.

 Now, let's go a bit more details into possible inference strategies with ONNX format.